richardgonzalezm/Sudoku_solver_bot/README.md

             Checks if a given number can be placed at a given position in the grid without violating Sudoku rules.
         find_empty():
-            Finds an empty cell in the grid and returns its position as a tuple (row, col).
+            Finds an empty cell in the Sudoku grid. solve():
-            Returns None if there are no empty cells. solve():
             Solves the Sudoku puzzle using backtracking.
-Returns True if the puzzle is solved, otherwise returns False.
         generate_sudoku(clues=30):
             Generates a Sudoku puzzle with a given number of clues.
 Fills the grid completely and then removes numbers to create the puzzle.